hellodulon/baymax-html-template/README.md

-# Baymax Applanding Web Template
+# Baymax - Applanding HTML Template
-This app accompanies the Ionic component documentation.
+This is a demo app landing HTML web template.
+You can use this template for learning purposes only.
+Thank you!

 ### Installation & Development
 1. clone this repo: `https://github.com/DulonBD/baymax-html-template.git`